ekosiswoyo/getLogGit/README.md

 - **Dual Output:**
   - Creates a `.zip` archive with the full directory structure preserved.
   - Creates a `.txt` changelog file listing all included files and the range criteria.
-- **Portable Executable:** Packaged as a standalone `.exe` that runs on Windows without needing Python installed.
+- **Portable Executable:** Can be packaged into a standalone executable for easy distribution.

 ---